Twenty years later.

 The trundle of the Japanese-made four-by-four on the rough, pot-holed gravel road jerked Maxwell French up and down almost non-stop.
 The car seemed so beaten up and dirty that it might have gone through several world wars.
 He was sitting in the back seat, which only made him feel more motion sick; the flight from the United States the day before had already been turbulent enough, and he had barely recovered from jet lag before embarking on the ten-hour car ride.

-“Remind me again,” Maxwell French said.
-“How on Earth did you convince me to come here to middle of nowhere?”
+“Remind me again,” Max said, “how on Earth did you convince me to come here to middle of nowhere?”

 “See what?”
 Max asked, as he had done several times already in the past few days.
 “We’re only a few miles from Go Speckle Tiipii.
 Can’t you tell me already?”

-“Is Göpekli Tepe.
+“Is Göbekli Tepe.
 Better I show you.
-Not long now.”
-Nadjeschda said.
+Not long now,” Nadjeschda said.

 “Fine.
 Have your secrets, Nadch… Nadjias…”